EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 - **Extend the tail of the balloon from it’s center.** This makes the balloon feel properly weighted.
 If you are connecting multiple balloons together with a single tail, the tail should go through the center of all of them.

-- **The close balloons are together, the faster they’re be read in succession.** As the reader’s eye travels through a panel, they get the illusion of time passing.
+- **The closer balloons are together, the faster they’ll be read in succession.** As the reader’s eye travels through a panel, they get the illusion of time passing.
 If you put balloons closer together, they’ll seem like they occur within a smaller amount of time.
 Butting balloons up against each other shows that one is said immediately after the other.
 This often implies one character interrupting another.
 This takes me to my next point:

 - **Don’t put balloons in adjacent panels right next to each other unless you want to reader to move there immediately.** By putting two balloons together, you’re showing the reader the next spot their eye should go too.
 Often times, adjacent balloons are accidentally placed too close to each other, resulting in the reader skipping over the rest of the panel.